AntonTegnelov/agentic_problem_solver/docs/tutorials/getting_started.md

 # Getting Started with Agentic Problem Solver

-> **⚠️ DEPRECATION NOTICE:**
->
-> The underlying implementation of this CLI currently uses the deprecated `SolverAgent` class.
-> In future versions, it will be updated to use the hierarchical agent system.
-> The CLI interface will remain stable, but if you're using the API directly,
-> you should migrate to using the hierarchical agent system.
->
-> See the [Hierarchical Agent System](../explanation/hierarchical_agents.md) documentation for more information.

 This tutorial will guide you through setting up and using the Agentic Problem Solver to solve your first programming task.

+> See the [Hierarchical Agent System](../explanation/hierarchical_agents.md) documentation for more information on the agent architecture.

 ## Prerequisites